Healthy Homes Assessment Silverstream

 Draught Stopping Silverstream

-Draughts increase the likelihood of lower temperatures in homes.
-A damp home is more expensive to heat, which results in wasting energy and increased bills.
+Draughts increase the likelihood of low temperatures inside houses.
+A draughty house will cost more to heat, meaning wasting energy and resulting in higher bills.

-If you are able to feel external air getting in, or see the air is clear from a hole or gap, then it is likely a crack or crack that requirements sealing in the way you can.
-Cracks and gaps that are large should be fixed permanently.
-Any gaps greater than 3mm that allow air to enter or exit from your house require sealing.
-For example, if an open fireplace isn’t in use it can create draughts.
-This should be blocked from.
-Landlords and property managers are accountable for making sure that these draughts are stopped whenever possible.
+If you can feel external air entering or the sound of a clear draught emanating from a crack or a gap or crack, then it’s likely to be a gap or an opening that requirements sealing in some way.
+Cracks or gaps with large gaps must be permanently stopped.
+Any gaps greater than 3mm that allow air in or out into your house require sealing.
+For example, if an open fireplace isn’t being used, it could cause draughts, and should be blocked from.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed as far as imaginable.

-There is no need to block gaps or holes that are part of the construction.
-For instance, small gaps around doors and windows might be necessary to allow movement of the structure as the home is heated and cools to allow them to be closed and opened rather instead of being stuck.
-We will examine all doors and windows during our Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps in the building.
+For instance, small gaps around doors and windows could be necessary to allow movement of the building as the home gets warmer and cooler, so that they can still be shut and opened, rather instead of being stuck.
+We will inspect the windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections